 17 How to Handle Repetitive Tasks

 Recalculate control.
-This control allows you to tie the output of the operation to the source data such that any changes to the source data can trigger an update of the output.
+This control allows you to tie output operations to the source data.
+When Recalculate is set to Auto or Manual, changes to the source data will trigger an update of the output (pending, in the case of Manual).
 This allows you to analyze multiple datasets by, for instance, serial import of a new data file to replace existing data.
 This feature is also the basis for creating Analysis Templates.
 The Analysis Template concept is explained below.

 All Analysis and most data processing dialog boxes in Origin include a